Malawi's ex-president Banda returns after four-year exile - Journal du Cameroun

 Banda founded the People’s Party (PP) in 2011 after splitting from the Democratic Progressive Party (DPP), which is led by Mutharika.

-Chanthunya told AFP that Banda would also address a political rally on Sunday.
+“She remains the head of the PP. The question of whether she wants to contest for the presidency or not will be answered in due course, but we may get an idea of how she is thinking,” Banda’s spokesman told AFP.

-“She remains the head of the PP. The question of whether she wants to contest for the presidency or not will be answered in due course, but we may get an idea of how she is thinking.”
+Wallace Chawawa, a PP lawmaker said: “This will definitely rejuvenate the party… The vacuum has been filled.”

 – Government coffers emptied –